-A low or decreasing number of complaints per 100 000 people in the population (index score) is desirable.
+A low or decreasing index score is desirable.

-A high or increasing rate of complaints does not necessarily indicate a lack of confidence in police.
+A high or increasing index score does not necessarily indicate a lack of confidence in police.
 It can indicate greater confidence in complaints resolution.
-It is desirable to monitor changes in the reported rate to identify reasons for the changes and use this information to improve the manner in which police services are delivered.
+It is desirable to monitor changes in the index score to identify reasons for the changes and use this information to improve the manner in which police services are delivered.